 A router is a device that then takes the wired internet signal and translates it into a Wi-Fi signal.
 Some devices are a combination device and provide both these services in one.

-Once again, unfortunately, it is possible that everyone will have a different Modem/Router combination, so I cannot show a step-by-step here.
+Once again, unfortunately, everyone may have a different Modem/Router combination, so I cannot show a step-by-step here.

-I would suggest utilizing an owner’s manual or the manufacturer’s website in order to ensure that the modem and the router are in working condition
+I would suggest utilizing an owner’s manual or the manufacturer’s website to ensure that the modem and the router are in working condition.

-Usually, this entails looking at the lights on the front of the device and ensuring they are the correct color and are flashing in the correct way.
+Usually, this entails looking at the lights on the front of the device and ensuring they are the correct color and are flashing correctly.
 Be sure to restart your modem/router.
 They, similar to all electronics, can benefit from a periodic restart.

 On the MacBook Pro